ndy-s/patto/README.md

 And when I get stuck, I can ask questions and get guidance instead of staring at the screen.

 ## What is Patto?
-Patto is a terminal-based application that generates small, hands-on coding exercises for design patterns.
+Patto is a terminal-based application written in Java that generates small, hands-on coding exercises for design patterns.
+Java's object-oriented features make classic patterns explicit and easy to practice.

 I think of it as an interactive workbook:
 * each design pattern is a chapter